dan-kruk/pyselenium/readme.md

 - document TC names short and precise

-- bundle up tests into sets with python or just shell scripts -it is easy clean fast w/o use of any "fancy messy frameworks"
+- bundle up tests into sets with python or just shell scripts -it is easy clean fast w/o use of any "fancy frameworks"

 - don't use bulky (or any at all) config files, csv, xls, xml - or you gonna start to suffer from day 1 w/o even noticing it